Hair Loss Click here to learn about local plastic surgeons

 Consult a Qualified Surgeon

 Board certified plastic surgeons and dermatologists are the specialists with the most hair loss treatment experience.
-To make sure you choose the most appropriate specialist, review the doctor's credentials, education, training and certifications by recognized professional medical societies.
-Make sure to discuss your specific hair transplantation procedure and its risks and possible complications with your chosen surgeon.
-Consider viewing before-and-after photos of the doctor's actual patients (people) with similar conditions who received similar hair restoration procedures .
+To make sure you choose the most appropriate specialist, review the doctor’s credentials, education, training and certifications by recognized professional medical societies.
+During your consultation, discuss your specific hair transplantation procedure and its risks and possible complications with the surgeon.
+View before-and-after photos of patients with similar conditions who received the hair restoration procedures you are seeking from the doctor you are considering.

 Hair Transplantation Cost

-Each case is highly individualized, which makes it difficult to estimate costs for hair transplants.
-The procedure usually comprises three costs: anesthesia fees, facility fees and surgical and support staff fees.
+Each hair transplant case is highly individualized, which makes it difficult to estimate costs in general.
+The procedure usually comprises three costs: anesthesia fees, facility fees, and surgical and support staff fees.
 You can expect the minimum average cost of total fees to range from $3,000 to of $15,000 for major surgical hair restoration.
-You may need three or more procedures to obtain the desired effects. .
+You may need three or more procedures to obtain the desired effects.

 About the Reviewer of This Article